epics-docs/epics-docs/specs/AccessSecurity.rst

    empty.
 A user name may appear in more than one UAG.
 To match, a user name must be identical to the user name read by the CA client library running on the client machine.
-For vxWorks clients, the user name is usually taken from the user ﬁeld of the boot parameters.
+For vxWorks clients, the user name is usually taken from the user field of the boot parameters.
 -  HAG: Host Access Group.
 This is a list of host names.
 It may be empty.
 The same host name can appear in multiple HAGs.
 To match, a host name must match the host name read by the CA client library